Nergal: Associations with other deities

+The god most closely associated with Nergal was Erra, whose name was Akkadian rather than Sumerian and can be understood as "scorching".
 Two gods with names similar to Erra who were also associated with Nergal were Errakal and Erragal.
 It is assumed that they had a distinct origin from Erra.

-Ninazu was seemingly already associated with Nergal in the Early Dynastic period, as a document from Shuruppak refers to him as "Nergal of Enegi", Enegi being Ninazu's main cult center.
+Ninazu was seemingly already associated with Nergal in the Early Dynastic period, as a document from Shuruppak refers to him as "Nergal of Enegi", his main cult center.
 The city itself was sometimes called "Kutha of Sumer".
 In later times, especially in Eshnunna, he started to be viewed as a son of Enlil and Ninlil and a warrior god, similar to Nergal.